pyeventsourcing/esdbclient/README.md

 Please note, the "insecure" connection string uses a query string with the field-value `Tls=false`.
 The value of this field is by default `true`.
-Unless the connection string URI includes the field-value `Tls=false` in the query string, the `root_certificates` constructor argument is also required.
+Unless the connection string URI includes the field-value `Tls=false` in the query string, the `root_certificates` constructor argument can be used to supply SSL/TLS root certificate(s).

-When connecting to a "secure" server, the `root_certificates` argument is expected to be a Python `str` containing PEM encoded SSL/TLS root certificates.
+When connecting to a "secure" server, the `root_certificates` argument can be a Python `str` containing PEM encoded SSL/TLS root certificates.
 This value is passed directly to `grpc.ssl_channel_credentials()`.
 It is used for authenticating the server to the client.
 It is commonly the certificate of the certificate authority that was responsible for generating the SSL/TLS certificate used by the EventStoreDB server.
-But, alternatively for development, you can use the server's certificate itself.
+Often it is unnecessary to provide these certificates explicitly, if they are installed locally in a such a way that the Python grpc library can pick them up from a default location.
+Alternatively, for development, you can use the server's certificate itself.

 In the example below, the constructor argument values are taken from the operating system environment.
 This is a typical arrangement in a production environment.
 It is